 How to Calculate Your Insurance Period

-- Start date: The day you arrive in the destination country (or the day your flight departs, if required).
+- Start date: The day you arrive in the destination country.

-- Buffer days: Add 15 days for Schengen; for other countries, at least 1-2 extra days to cover minor delays.
+- Buffer days: Add 15 days for Schengen; for other countries, at least 1-2 extra days.

 Example: You plan to visit Germany from June 1 to June 10.
 Schengen recommended: insure from June 1 to June 25 (10 + 15 days).